Asian stocks sink after China coronavirus resurgence

 Overnight, Wall Street closed higher.
 Gains for tech stocks offset losses elsewhere.

 Optimism about the rollout of coronavirus vaccines was dented by a spike in infections in China, where the disease had been under control.
-The government is testing millions of people in Beijing and some other cities and called on the public to avoid traveling during February's Lunar New Year holiday.
+The government is testing millions of people in Beijing and some other cities.
+Authorities have called on the public to avoid travel during February's Lunar New Year holiday.

 That has “raised some concerns among investors who, after a slow start to the global vaccine rollout, are debating how fast economies can vaccinate the most vulnerable and start returning to business as usual,” said Stephen Innes of Axi in a report.